A junior balances her passion for creativity with an aptitude for business as she finds her place in the world.

-In a time when comics did not hold cultural cachet in the United States, Terry Nantiers ’79 pursued his passion for the medium.
-Today his company, NBM, is a premier publisher of literary comics.
+Terry Nantiers pursued his passion for comics and today his company, NBM, is a premier publisher of literary comics.

-Students trained at the Setnor School of Music enter the world of professional musicianship with an extraordinary foundation that emphasizes theory, inspires creativity and embraces diverse musical traditions.
+Students at the Setnor School of Music enter the world of professional musicianship with a foundation in theory, creativity, and diverse musical traditions.

-Knowing how it feels to be alone in an unfamiliar environment, the international relations major has committed herself to helping displaced people adjust and succeed in new communities.
+Knowing how it feels to be alone in an unfamiliar environment, international relations major commits to helping displaced people adjust for success.

 Throughout its 150-year history, Syracuse University has created programs of study that provide a strong academic foundation with an eye toward the future.

 Undergraduate grants from The SOURCE empower students to bring their research and creative visions to life.

-For nearly a century, VIPs of government and policy have shared their insights with public-minded students and an engaged campus community at Syracuse University.
+For nearly a century, VIPs of government and policy have shared their insights with public-minded students and engaged the community at Syracuse University.

 Jim and Linda Balducci love showing their Syracuse University pride.
-Now they hope their gifts will provide opportunities for future students and strengthen the University that they believe is the “backbone” of the city.
+Now they hope their gifts will provide opportunities for future students.

 Committed to being part of something greater than himself, a political science and policy studies alumnus now leads in the building where he once interned.

-Syracuse University student entrepreneurs Nikita Chatterjee and Brianna Howard seek to reduce waterborne illnesses in India through an innovative filtration system that incorporates a customary practice.
+Syracuse University student entrepreneurs Nikita Chatterjee and Brianna Howard aim to reduce waterborne illness in India.

-The Barnes Center at The Arch positions Syracuse University as a leader in health and wellness in higher education.
-All under one roof, services from recreation to health care work together to care for and empower the whole student.
+The Barnes Center at The Arch positions Syracuse University as a leader in integrated health and wellness through services that nurture mind, body and spirit.

 Raised in the Bronx, memorial scholar John Jankovic pursues a future built on his love of people, community and politics.